material-admin/doc-material-components/docs/android-material-button-example.md

 Description | Style(s)
 ---|---
 Default contained button style | `Widget.MaterialComponents.Button`
-Contained button style when icon is present (only use with start-gravity icon) | `Widget.MaterialComponents.Button.Icon` Contained button style with no elevation | `Widget.MaterialComponents.Button.UnelevatedButton` Contained button style with no elevation when icon is present (only use with start-gravity icon) | `Widget.MaterialComponents.Button.UnelevatedButton.Icon`
+Contained button style (when icon is present) | `Widget.MaterialComponents.Button.Icon` Contained button style with no elevation | `Widget.MaterialComponents.Button.UnelevatedButton` Contained button style with no elevation (when icon is present) | `Widget.MaterialComponents.Button.UnelevatedButton.Icon`

+_**Note:** `*.Icon` styles adjust padding slightly to achieve a better visual balance.
+This style should only be used with a start-gravity icon.
+If your icon is end-gravity, mirror the padding such that this adjustment happens on the other side.
+This applies to all button variants._

 ### Toggle button